 What’s wrong with this picture?

-- I believe, based both on the best evidence available and my gut feelings, that human beings are fundamentally tribal.
-We are clearly the most elaborately social mammal species on the planet.
-This difference between us and our closest relatives, the chimp species, is quite large.
+I believe, based both on my gut feeling and the best evidence available, that human beings are fundamentally tribal.
+We are clearly the most elaborately social mammal on the planet.
+The difference between us and our closest relatives, the chimps, is quite large.

 - It’s a truism that soldiers end up fighting for their buddies.